← Resources

 Once you see sizing as a search over a discrete space — with code checks as constraints and material efficiency as the objective — the path forward is clear.
 This is an optimization problem, and optimization is something we know how to automate.

-In the next post we introduce Structural Design, the first product built on this idea.
+In the next post we introduce Structural Design, the first thing we are building on this idea.
+It is a private preview in development — see the engineering-output disclaimer for what that does and does not mean.